To Understand Representation of Layer-aware Sequence Encoders as Multi-order-graph: Experiments and Results

-where $d$ is the dimension of embeddings, $step$ is the step number of training and $warmup_{step}$ is the step number of warmup.
-When the number of step is smaller than the step of warmup, the learning rate increases linearly and then decreases.
+where $d$ is the dimension of embeddings, $step$ is the step number of training, and $warmup_{step}$ is the step number of warmup.
+When the step number of training is smaller than the step number of warmup, the learning rate increases linearly and then decreases.
+We set $warmup_{step}$ as 4000 for En-De and De-En, and 8000 for En-Fr and En-Ro.

-We use beam search decoder for De-En task with beam width 6.
-For En-De, following \cite{DBLP:conf/nips/VaswaniSPUJGKP17}, the width for beam search is $6$ and the length penalty $\alpha$ is 0.2.
-The batch size is 1024 for De-En and 4096 for En-De.
-We evaluate the translation results by using multiBLEU.
+The batch size is 1024 for De-En and 4096 for En-De, En-Fr and En-Ro.
+We use the beam search decoder for De-En with beam width $5$.
+For En-De, En-Fr, and En-Ro, following \cite{DBLP:conf/nips/VaswaniSPUJGKP17}, the beam width is $4$, and the length penalty $\alpha$ is 0.6.
+We evaluate the translation results by using tokenized BLEU \cite{DBLP:conf/acl/PapineniRWZ02} score calculated with the \texttt{multi-bleu.perl} script.
+Statistical significance ($p < 0.05$) on the difference of BLEU scores is tested by \textit{bootstrap-hypothesis-difference-significance.pl}\footnote{https://github.com/moses-smt/mosesdecoder/blob/master/scripts/analysis/\\bootstrap-hypothesis-difference-significance.pl}.

-Our baselines for En-De, En-Fr and En-Ro are Transformer-base, and baseline for De-En is Transformer-small.
-Without the proposed graph mechanism, our model is a variant of the Transformer with three parts of self-attention.
-We test several methods such as half-dimension (half-dim), weight-gate (gate), shared-query-key-value (shared-qkv) and self-gate (self-gate).
-We further compare our model with \cite{shaw-etal-2018-self} and \cite{DBLP:conf/nips/HeTXHQ0L18}.